- Read and understand the guidelines.

 2. Select ‘yes’ or ‘no’: My organization plans to engage an artist(s) from a group that has been historically underrepresented or marginalized.
 If yes, please describe.

-1. Provide a brief summary of your project in written (four paragraphs or less) or audio format (10 minutes or less).
+2. Provide a brief description of your project in written (around 400 words; list format encouraged) or audio format (5 minutes or less).

 a.
 Describe the two (or more) proposed project activities involving the artist/ensemble, including where and when they will take place.
 If exact dates are unknown, please provide a range of possible dates/months.
 Keep in mind the project requirements from the guidelines. (e.g. performance(s), workshops, talkbacks, exhibition).